 Finally, you can also usually determine whether tinnitus is temporary or permanent based on the sound.
 There are two factors to consider here.
 The first is who can hear the noise.
 It’s possible that if someone listens very closely, they will be able to hear the ringing too.
 This will usually be a hearing health professional using a listening device.
 If this is the case, then this is another sign that the condition is temporary.
 However, if you’re the only one who is able to hear the noise, then it’s far more likely that it’s a permanent condition.
 You should also consider the volume of the noise.
 Generally, permanent cases of tinnitus will be far louder because it gradually grows in volume over time.
 This is something that is worth keeping in mind.

 Do be aware that even if you are experiencing permanent tinnitus, there are coping mechanisms that can be considered.
 You can speak to your hearing health professional about these tinnitus treatment options.

-If you want to learn more about Hear Again America, please don’t hesitate to contact the team at (877) 905-9493.
+If you want to learn more about Hear Again America, please don’t hesitate to contact the team at (877) 905-9493 or send us a message.
 A friendly member of the team will be able to help with the symptoms that you are experiencing.
 They will also be able to answer any questions you have about your condition and ensure that you are not left in the dark when understanding this condition.